 On January 6, 2017, the Company announced that the Banarli Farm-in and West Thrace Deep Rights Sale had closed and payments of US$18 million were received from Statoil.

-On February 24, 2017, the Company announced that the TBNG Acquisition had closed for a payment of US$20.9 million in cash (which includes US$3.1 million held in escrow pending a final reconciliation of the closing statement of adjustments), and the issuance of 14,629,000 common shares of the Company pursuant to the 14,629,000 subscription receipts previously issued under the Offering and the release from escrow of approximately $11 MM in gross proceeds.
+On February 24, 2017, the Company announced that the TBNG Acquisition had closed for a final payment of US$20.7 million in cash after closing adjustments, and the issuance of 14,629,000 common shares of the Company pursuant to the 14,629,000 subscription receipts previously issued under the Offering and the release from escrow of approximately $11 MM in gross proceeds.

 On March 14, 2017, the Company announced in its Q4 2016 press release that definitive agreements were executed with Statoil on March 10, 2017 for the Subsequent West Thrace Deep Rights Sale.
 Closing of this transaction requires Turkish government approval for the associated licence interest transfers.